rezafuru/FrankenSplit/README.md

 ~~I will push the code in the next 1-2 weeks , the repository I worked on became a mess and an amalgamy of 5 different projects.~~

 **Update**:
-I'll be rather busy the next few weeks, so I've pushed majority of the code for the main experiment, but I've probably broken something in the process.
-Will make sure to add instructions on how to reproduce the results from the paper, upload some pretrained weights and make sure nothing is broken in the next two weeks
+~~I'll be rather busy the next few weeks, so I've pushed majority of the code for the main experiment, but I've probably broken something in the process.
+Will make sure to add instructions on how to reproduce the results from the paper, upload some pretrained weights and make sure nothing is broken in the next two weeks~~

+Sorry for the delay, a lot of things came up.
+I postponed uploading weights and making sure everything is easily executable without errors, as I did a Major revision of the paper with some more experiments.
+I should soon get to cleaning up the local codebase, add some documentation and upload the weights.

 ## Short Description
 - Todo